 Dig the hole two to three times as wide as the root system to allow loosened soil for new root growth.
-Fruit trees and berry plants like well drained soils so add 1/3 sand or pea gravel mixed in with the extracted soil is recommended for compact or heavy clay soils.
+Fruit trees and berry plants like well-drained soils so adding 1/3 sand or pea gravel mixed in with the extracted soil is recommended for compact or heavy clay soils.
 Otherwise, a standard topsoil is good.
-The hole needs to be just deep enough so that the tree is planted at the same depth at which it was grown.
+The hole needs to be deep enough so that the tree is planted at the same depth at which it was grown.
 Do not bury the trunk.
 The base of the trunk should be at ground level; on grafted trees, leave the graft knot at the base of the tree one to three inches above the ground.
 Backfill the hole with the soil mix.
 Tamp the soil with your foot to remove any large air pockets that may exist.
-Now build a soil barrier around the circumference of your hole to form a dam that will retain water from easily running off.
+Now build a soil barrier around the circumference of your hole to form a dam that will prevent water from easily running off.
 Finally, water the tree.
 Soak it.
-Adding a two or three inch layer of mulch around the tree is recommended.
-For less cold tolerant trees or in extremely cold winter areas, adding four to six inches of mulch will be beneficial.
+Adding a two or three-inch layer of mulch around the tree is recommended.
+For less cold-tolerant trees or in extremely cold winter areas, adding four to six inches of mulch will be beneficial.

-Another natural organic additive that will give a powerful health boost to your tree is a Mycorrhizal Fungi.
+Another natural organic additive that will give a powerful health boost to your tree is Mycorrhizal Fungi.
 This is a naturally occurring fungi that has a symbiotic relationship with most trees and plants growing in native woodlands.
-Mycorrhizal fungi helps plants exchange nutrients and moisture.
-It is not 100% necessary to make your tree survive but, considering most urban areas are deficient of this beneficial fungi, it would provide an enormous enhancement for your tree's survival, overall health, and growth rate.
-If you are interested in purchasing fertilizers or Mycorrhizal fungi for your tree, please give us a call and we can supply you or help you obtain them.
+Mycorrhizal fungi help plants exchange nutrients and moisture.
+It is not 100% necessary to make your tree survive but, considering most urban areas are deficient of these beneficial fungi, it would provide an enormous enhancement for your tree's survival, overall health, and growth rate.
+If you are interested in purchasing fertilizers or Mycorrhizal Fungi for your tree, please give us a call and we can supply you or help you obtain them.

 The Scratch Test: Using your thumbnail or a small knife scratch a small portion off of the bark of the tree.
-If the tree is still green underneath your tree is still alive and may need more time to product or leaf out.
+If the tree is still green underneath your tree is still alive and may need more time to produce or leaf out.
 If it is brown that means your tree could be dead.
 If this is the case, we will replace your tree within one year of the purchase date.
-Refer to our Friendly Guarantee for more information.
+Refer to our Terms and Conditions for more information.